 “Anxiety often shows up unannounced at the door of the soul, lingering beyond the bounds of our abilities.
 Through experience and prayer, Pierce Taylor Hibbs describes the battle of living faithfully with this “long-term guest.”
 Rooted firmly in Scripture, this work is filled with theology that is accessible, practical, and personal—with the gospel woven throughout its pages.
 Hibbs writes with heart, soul, and most of all, biblical truth.
 Whether you are worried, weary, or whittled down, Hibbs shows how God stewards your anxiety in order to conform you to Christ for His glory and your good.” – Nathaniel Schill

-Cover art by Jessica Shapiro
+Cover art by Jessica Hiatt

 About the Cover